RallyTechServices/attribute-allocation-by-project/README.md

 ### Notes
  * If an artifact exists in a project above the configured project level, then that artifact will NOT be included in the dataset or the chart.
  * Only 4 colors are configured.
-If there are more than 4 values, additional colors may need to be added in the chartColors configuration at the top of hte app.js file.
+If there are more than 4 values, additional colors may need to be added in the chartColors configuration at the top of the app.js file.

 ## Development Notes